Estimated reading time: 8 minutes

 - Coriander

-- You can add other vegetables to this such as peas.
+- You can add other vegetables to this, such as peas.

 - 1 tsp Extra Virgin Olive Oil

-- Cook until you can smell the aroma of spices (a couple of minutes) then add your choice of meat, chicken, or vegetables.
+- Cook until you can smell the aroma of spices (a couple of minutes), then add your choice of meat, chicken, or vegetables.

-- Keep stirring until everything is coated and the Beef, Chicken or Vegetables are starting to simmer.
+- Keep stirring until everything is coated and the Beef, Chicken, or Vegetables are starting to simmer.

-- Now add cornstarch in gradually until your curry thickens.
+- Now add cornstarch gradually until your curry thickens.
 You may not need to use all of the cornstarch.

 - Then add peas and simmer until cooked and the Beef/chicken or Veg are tender.